enkomio/ProgramUpdater/README.md

 ## Example 3

 The goal of this example is to show how to customize the web server.
-Often the update must be provided only to clients that have the needed authorization, in this example we will see how to authorize update requests.
-The result will be the same as the previous example, indeed most of the code will be pretty much the same except the server code.
-You can find the related files in the <a href="https://github.com/enkomio/ProgramUpdater/tree/master/Src/Examples/Example3">Example 3</a> folder.
+Often the update must be provided only to clients that have the needed authorization, in this example we will see how to authenticate the update requests.
+You can find the example files in the <a href="https://github.com/enkomio/ProgramUpdater/tree/master/Src/Examples/Example3">Example 3</a> folder.

 ### Step 0 - Installing dependency

 The framework uses <a href="https://suave.io/">Suave</a> in order to implements the web server.
-For standard use, you don't have to worry about it but in this example it is necessary to reference it in order to use its classes.
+In case of simple use of the ProgramUpdater framework, you don't have to worry about it but in this example it is necessary to reference it in order to use its classes.
 You can use <a href="https://fsprojects.github.io/Paket/">Paket</a> to reference it or add it via <a href="https://www.nuget.org/packages/Suave">NuGet</a>.

 ### Step 1 - Metadata Creation

-See Example 2 Step 1
+See *Example 2* or *Example 1* Step 1

 ### Step 2 - Start the update server

 For this example we will create a sub-class of the **WebServer** framework class and we override the **Authenticate** method in order to verify the credentials that will be sent by the updater.

-Below you can find the relevant code that check if the credentials are correct:
+Below you can find the relevant code that checks if the credentials are correct:

 	var formParameters = Encoding.UTF8.GetString(ctx.request.rawForm).Split('&');
 	var username = String.Empty;